gchq/stroom-docs/content/en/docs/HOWTOs/ReferenceFeeds/CreateSimpleReferenceFeed/index.md

 {{< screenshot "HOWTOs/v6/UI-CreateReferenceFeed-21.png" >}}New Pipeline - Reference Data pipeline inherited{{< /screenshot >}}

 Then press {{< stroom-btn "Ok" >}}.
-At this we will see the inherited pipeline structure of
+At this point we will see the inherited pipeline structure of

 {{< screenshot "HOWTOs/v6/UI-CreateReferenceFeed-22.png" >}}New Pipeline - Inherited set{{< /screenshot >}}